Clarkton, MO

 Employment by Industries

-The most common employment sectors for those who live in Clarkton, MO, are Health Care & Social Assistance (102 people), Manufacturing (59 people), and Construction (44 people).
+The most common employment sectors for those who live in Clarkton, MO, are Health Care & Social Assistance (57 people), Construction (48 people), and Other Services, Except Public Administration (35 people).
 This chart shows the share breakdown of the primary industries for residents of Clarkton, MO, though some of these residents may live in Clarkton, MO and work somewhere else.
 Census data is tagged to a residential address, not a work address.

 View Data